townmath/cisp400-reader/_sources/string+vector/byte_string.rst

          For these resaons, the ``std::locale()`` version of toupper is preferred.

-         See the next tab for details.
+         See the previous tab for details.

       ``toupper`` is defined in header ``cctypes``.